About this day

 About Mark Lynas

 Mark Lynas, a former anti-GMO activist, is a pro-science campaigner and author of several books, including High Tide (2004), Six Degrees (2007) and the God Species (2011).
-He is a visiting fellow with the Alliance for Science at Cornell University.

 From genome to clinic - tales from the oesophagus Tim Underwood, University of Southampton